 What it is all about – some Hindu terms for you

 ‘Namaste’ literally means I bow to you.
 The gesture Namaste represents the belief that there is a Divine spark within each of us that is located in the heart chakra.
-The gesture is an acknowledgment of the soul in one by the soul in another.
+The gesture is an acknowledgement of the soul in one by the soul in another.
 How beautiful is this?!

 The word ‘ashram’ comes from the Sanskrit root śram which means “to toil”.
 Traditionally a spiritual Hindu hermitage or a monastery in a remote place, an ashram today encompasses any sort of retreat.
 It means “a step in the journey of life” or a place where one strives towards a goal in a disciplined manner.
 Such a goal could be ascetic, spiritual or yogic.
 Our beautiful retreats are certainly a step in the journey of life.
 Open that door.